AP Explains: How to transform GOP health care plan into law - Business - NZ Herald News

 Conservative Republicans are worried about the cost of the overhaul, fearing the GOP would essentially be replacing one mandatory federal program with another.

 Sens.
-Rand Paul of Kentucky, Mike Lee of Utah and Ted Cruz of Texas, dubbed an early draft "Obamacare Lite."
-On Tuesday, influential conservative groups " Heritage Action, FreedomWorks, the Club for Growth, Americans for Prosperity, and Freedom Partners " came out against the proposal.
+Rand Paul of Kentucky, Mike Lee of Utah and Ted Cruz of Texas dubbed an early draft "Obamacare Lite."
+Influential conservative groups " Heritage Action, FreedomWorks, the Club for Growth, Americans for Prosperity, and Freedom Partners " came out against the proposal.

-Moderate lawmakers, meanwhile, fear their constituents could lose access to health care.
+Moderate lawmakers, meanwhile, fear their constituents could lose access to health care while major groups, such as the American Medical Association and AARP, oppose the bill.

-On Monday, Republican senators from Ohio, West Virginia, Colorado and Alaska signed a letter saying the House bill didn't sufficiently protect "the country's most vulnerable and sickest" in 31 states that accepted federal dollars to expand Medicaid coverage under the law.

-Provisions to reverse taxes on the wealthy and deny federal funding for one year to Planned Parenthood, a major provider of women's health services, could also open swing state lawmakers to criticism.

 Democrats, under pressure from their base to resist every part of Trump's agenda, are expected to lend little help.

-With no Democratic support, Republicans can't lose more than two votes in the Senate and 21 in the House.
+With no Democratic support, Republicans can't lose more than two votes in the Senate or 21 in the House.

-That's a margin that makes even some top Republicans admit their party has little wiggle room.

-"I am going to be very anxious to hear how we get to 51 votes and how the House gets to 218," Missouri Sen. Roy Blunt, vice chairman of the Senate GOP, told reporters on Tuesday.

 This story has been automatically published from the Associated Press wire which uses US spellings